ppy/osu-wiki/news/2021/2021-04-21-new-featured-artist-vektor.md

 **22** epic tracks have been scoured from across **Vektor**'s 3 studio albums, all available for mapping now from their [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/158).

-Distinguished metal mapper [Mazzerin](https://osu.ppy.sh/users/2942381) started the **Vektor** trend with his map of [*Fast Paced Society*](https://osu.ppy.sh/beatmapsets/298996), so it's only fitting to introduce them to osu! officially with the same map.
+Distinguished metal mapper ::Mazzerin::{ user-id=2942381 } started the **Vektor** trend with his map of [*Fast Paced Society*](https://osu.ppy.sh/beatmapsets/298996), so it's only fitting to introduce them to osu! officially with the same map.
 Check out the 5-way combo-holding competition in the video below, or preview these other songs:

 <div align="center">
     <video width="95%" controls>